-№ 01 — Virtual staging · Empty / vacant
+№ 01 — Virtual staging · Staging & furniture

 Empty interiors furnished without scrubbing the bones — windows, beams, sightlines stay where the camera saw them.